Just like all animals, dogs experience various life stages. Their nutritional needs may change depending on these stages and changing body conditions.

 A Word on Obesity in Dogs

-It is imperative you avoid overfeeding, monitor daily caloric intake, and get the right amount of food and type of food for your pet’s overall health and wellness.
+You must avoid overfeeding, monitor daily caloric intake, and get the right amount of food and type of food for your pet’s overall health and wellness.
 Whether or not you feed your dog fresh food or dry dog food, avoiding or alleviating health problems comes down to dog nutrition.

 Related reading: 5 Ways to Help Your Dog Lose Weight